Avenue de Saxe: Architecture and description

-This avenue starts perpendicularly with the Cours Gambetta and ends with the Cours Lafayette.
+This avenue starts perpendicularly with the Cours Gambetta and ends with the Cours Franklin Roosevelt.
 Very large and busy, it is one of the main route of the 3rd arrondissement of Lyon, mostly surrounded by beautiful buildings dating from Haussmann's 19th century, bordered with two rows of plane trees.
 There are often sculptures and decorations on the doors of buildings.
 Part of the street formed the Avenue Jean-Jaurès.

 From No. 52 to No. 56, there is a group of 1880s facades with carved heads.
 At Nos.
 55-57, the Palace of the Automobile has an Art Deco architecture.
-A white stone castle, surrounded by a small wooden house, can be seen after rue Servient.
+A white stone castle, surrounded by a small wooden house, can be seen after the Rue Servient.
 Then there are some small old buildings among many 20th-century reconstructions.
-There is a tower at the corner of the rue Rabelais, and another one of six floors at the corner with rue Villeroy.
+There is a tower at the corner of the Rue Rabelais, and another one of six floors at the corner with the Rue Villeroy.
 The Consulate of Burkina Faso is also present in the avenue.
 The Théatre Tête d'Or, built in 1925, replaced La Cigale Hall on 10 September 2001 at number 60.

 The southern part of the street displays an almost continuous frontage of shopping venues.

 This is a great shopping street with mostly clothing and food stores, bookstores, restaurants, doctors' offices ...
 The street is famous for its four-day flea market per year, named Saxe.
 It is also among the most expensive and the noisiest streets of Lyon.